Hidden on the glistening shores of Costa Rica’s Caribbean coast lies the laid-back, hippie town of Puerto Viejo de Talamanca.

 Party at Salsa Brava Rasta Bar

-I honestly could have stayed in this bar all night, but unfortunately, my jet lag got the better of me!
+I honestly could have stayed in this bar all night listening to the tunes, but unfortunately, my jet lag got the better of me!

 Take a trip to Manzanillo